 Customers order online, and their groceries are picked, packed, and ready for a 5-minute drive-thru collection — or local delivery.
 Within 30 minutes of ordering, groceries are loaded into the customer's car.

-Where Costco needs 140,000 sq ft destination stores on city fringes, our compact hubs sit inside the neighbourhoods where families actually live — what we call the "wealth belts."
+Where Costco needs 140,000 sq ft destination stores on city fringes, our compact hubs will sit inside the neighbourhoods where families actually live — what we call the "wealth belts."

 This isn't about making people drive to a warehouse.
 It's about bringing the warehouse to them.